The Rainbow Proportion

 cairn H carrowkeel

 The question of whether the builders were aware of this correlation and subsequent connection between their mathematical model and the rainbow, can never be answered with certainty probably; I myself have been using the model for 11 years without noticing the analogy, until it struck.
-I am though inclined to think that they also were aware just because they had a far keener eye with regard to nature than I have and especially because, as in Maeshowe (see picture, enlarge!) it is a feature in the design which is not visible at all, but only becomes apparent once one analyses the ratios and symmetries of the design and how they took pains to get all information in, but it is the essence of the mathematical theorem, so it can never be completely clear if they were aware of a connection, but its recurrence points in that direction.
+I am though inclined to think that they also were aware just because they had a far keener eye with regard to nature than I have and especially because, as in the Maeshowe plan (see picture, enlarge!) it is a feature in the design which is not visible at all, but only becomes apparent once one analyses the ratios and symmetries of the design and how they took pains to get all information in, but it is the essence of the mathematical theorem, so it can never be completely clear if they were aware of a connection, but its recurrence points in that direction.
 No doubt the use of the geometrical harmonies in building was seen as auspicious because it embodies numerical harmony and, as in this case, aesthetic celestial perfection.
-I have no doubt they regarded their insights in mathematics as deeply spiritual or even divine revelations.
+I have no doubt they regarded their insights in mathematics as deeply spiritual and even divine revelations, whithin.

 When 4 major works are obviously in accord with the theorem and, as in the case of Stonehenge, most relevant data can be translated into the model, yes, are key numbers and ratios of the model and consistent with the data from Orkney, where sometimes even the same lengths as at Stonehenge appear, then to maintain that coincidence is the overbearing factor as an ‘explanation’ defies statistical odds.
-The model’s fit and meaning is irrefutable on the basis of the accepted scientific data, which are all provided by esteemed professionals.
-The only other option is a Divine Hand guiding them in the execution of the building and me in finding the mathematical key.
-My data are sound, I don’t cook the books.
-It’s amazing.
+‘Scientific scepsis’ can ruin valuable initiatives and is a scourge for the enthousiam to tackle the climate crisis.

 The only other option is that they unconsciously worked by archetypical geometric truth or as I fancy by shamanic transfer.

-For me there has emerged a strong additional argument in that: if I can do it, without being a mathematician (or today maybe just because I am not) and by solely employing logical reasoning on ’empirical’ facts, the ‘natural number ratios’, that then they could do it; this is the more so because I found it all on my own, while they worked probably for hundreds of years with many and bright heads in a tradition of empirical mathematics, which this model in principle is.
+For me there has emerged a strong additional argument in that: “if I can do it, without being a mathematician (or today maybe just because I am not) and by solely employing logical reasoning on ’empirical’ facts, the ‘natural number ratios’, that then they could do it.
+This is the more so because I found it all on my own, while they worked probably for hundreds of years with many and bright heads in a tradition of empirical mathematics, which this model in principle is.

 So let me begin by showing why it is an empirical model, that is, a model based on experience with measurements, observations and logical reasoning.

-To begin with, we know, for one thing, that Stone Age Man was capable of setting out proper circles, which is the majority of stone circles, we also know he was capable of proper spacing although this may be less evident in many circles, but it is evident at the Stones of Stenness and Stonehenge, objects under investigation here.
-Paradoxically the perfect spacing of Stenness is accompanied by an imperfect circle (which may be two different half circles though), whereas at the Ring of Brodgar nearby, the opposite is the case, there the roundness of the circle is perfect but the spacing seems a mess, which, though, I have argued (Brodgar documents), may be a very deliberate series of well-defined different spacings.
+To begin with, we know, for one thing, that Stone Age Man was capable of setting out proper circles, which is the majority of stone circles, we also know he was capable of proper spacing although this may be less evident in many circles, but it is evident at the Stones of Stenness (probably the first stone circle setting with up to over 5 m high flagstones ( maybe ever higher ones), and Stonehenge, of course, both the object under investigation here.
+Paradoxically the perfect spacing of Stenness is accompanied by an imperfect circle (which may be two different half circles though, I lasered this on site with Keith Brown, also the apparent echo in the circle may have influenced the setting, with 4,5 stone standing an echo is still there), whereas at the Ring of Brodgar nearby, the opposite is the case, there the roundness of the circle is perfect but the spacing seems a mess (may be partly due to restoration activities), but like I have argued (in ‘Brodgar documents’), may be a very deliberate series of well-defined different spacings.
+But no echo, too big!

 Here it should be noted outright that we cannot expect the kind of precision we associate with traditional mathematics given the means and the material our Stone Age people were dealing with; besides that they probably did not care so much about the precision of their execution as long as the mathematical principles, as expression of Heaven, as intention, were sound.
 Elsewhere I will point out how understandable it is that in the execution things went wrong.